bwnyasse/flutter-breaking-news/README.md

 </p>

+[Fastlane](https://fastlane.tools/)  is an open source platform aimed at simplifying Android and iOS deployment.
+Fastlane lets you automate every aspect of your development and release workflow.

-I used [Fastlane](https://fastlane.tools/) to automate apps deployments to QA environment.
+My goal is to used Fastlane to automate apps deployments to my QA environment.

+I've setup [fastlane match](https://docs.fastlane.tools/actions/match/), the **new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.**

+**match** creates all required certificates & provisioning profiles and stores them in a separate private git repository.

 See my `faslane/` folder for more